madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 image: './src/assets/images/blog/shop.jpg'
 alt: "Screenshot of albertoballesteros.com's shop."
 cta:
-  title: 'Need a shop?'
+  title: 'Need a fast shop?'
-  desktop: ''
+  desktop: 'Visitors to a shop are about to decide if they want a product and if they are willing to pay money for it.
+Loading times and concerns about store security can cause them to abandon that plan.'
-  lead: "Do you have a project in mind and don't know how to carry it out?
-Let's talk about it!
-Send me a mail at [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your ideas."
+  lead: "I'll make your store fast and secure with the Jamstack method!
+Send me an email to [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project."
 ---

-Visitors to a store are about to decide if they want a product and if they are willing to pay money for it.
-Loading times and concerns about store security can cause them to abandon that plan.

-Put yourself in your customers' shoes: Would you give personal data and payment information to a dubious-looking website?
-To a website that doesn't exude trust all around?
-Probably not.
+{% aside %}**Disclaimer:** We have returned to the Stripe solution a few months after publishing this text.
+Not because Snipcart is not good, on the contrary.
+It's a great solution, especially for stores with reliable monthly sales.
+But if you only sell a product once in a while, [it's not really worth it](https://snipcart.com/faq#Pricing): If you sell more than $500 a month, Snipcart keeps 2% commission.
+If you sell less than $500 per month, Snipcart charges a flat fee of $10 per month.
+This also applies if you don't sell anything at all.
+I will also describe the Stripe integration soon on the blog.{% endaside %}

-That's why a fast and secure website - and a look and feel that reflects that! - is crucial for a shop. [albertoballesteros.com](https://www.albertoballesteros.com/shop) is a static website based on the Jamstack method.
+A fast and secure website - and a look and feel that reflects that! - is crucial for a shop. [albertoballesteros.com](https://www.albertoballesteros.com/shop) is a static website based on the Jamstack method.
 If everything is done right, Jamstack pages are inherently very secure, reliable, flexible and, above all, fast.

+{% include "partials/toc.njk" %}

 ## How can a store be integrated into a Jamstack website?